-Here’s a list How to rank higher in google maps.
+Here’s a list How to rank higher in google maps in 2021. (case study below)

 You can appear in google map search results whether you have a physical business or just provide services to an area.